cai-lw/circRNA/README.md

 Note that switching between using and not using Alu information (`--alu` flag on and off) causes the model to recompile, which may take up to several minutes.

-If you wish to modify parameters of network and training, you should manually modify them in `model.py`.
-See comments in it for details.
+Parameters of network and training are in `config.ini`.